 Megan Karch, Chief Executive Officer

-Since she came to FareStart in 2000, Megan has been an instrumental part of FareStart’s significant expansion, paving the way for a broader impact on homelessness in King County—including increasing the number of individuals served by 400 percent, growing business revenues from .8M to 6M, purchasing and renovating a new $12.8M facility, and launching a national expansion effort resulting in 60 members representing three countries.
-In 2015 alone, more than 800,000 meals were prepared and served to adults and children in need, and 203 individuals graduated from FareStart’s culinary training program, with 91 percent of adult graduates achieving employment within 90 days.
+Since she came to FareStart in 2000, Megan has been an instrumental part of FareStart’s significant expansion, paving the way for a broader impact on homelessness in King County—including increasing the number of individuals served by 400 percent, growing business revenues from .8M to 6M, purchasing and renovating a new $12.8M facility, and launching a national expansion effort resulting in over 60 members.
+In 2016 alone, more than 800,000 meals were prepared and served to adults and children in need, and 261 individuals graduated from FareStart’s culinary training program, with 91 percent of adult graduates achieving employment within 90 days.

 Under Megan’s leadership, FareStart has received many prestigious awards including the Downtown Seattle Association’s “2007 Champion” award, the Mayor’s “End Hunger” award, Seattle Human Services Coalition’s “Organization of the Year,” the Alliance for Nonprofits’ “Evergreen Award,” Seattle Business Magazine's 2016 Community Impact "Nonprofit of the Year" award and the James Beard Foundation’s 2011 “Humanitarian of the Year” award.